 If you want to look at another candidate’s petitions and do not want copies, you can do so under direct supervision of Elections Department staff, but you cannot use this option if you want to check the signatures against the Voter Registration records.
 You must still submit a public recorder request and schedule an appointment.
 Due to limited staff, we are not able to assist walk in requests for any public records requests in the Elections Department.

-Cochise County does not do a candidate biography or info pamphlet The county website will have a list of official candidates with contact information, if info is provided by candidate.
+Cochise County does not provide a candidate biography or info pamphlet The county website will have a list of official candidates with contact information, if info is provided by candidate.

 The Arizona Clean Elections Commission provides a list of statewide candidates.
 They also have resources on how government works and what each elected Office does – www.azcleanelections.gov